-Procedures For Application To School of Health and Science Programs 2003-2004
+Procedures For Application To School of Health and Science Programs 2005-2006

-Applications for 2003-2004 School of Health and Science Programs are accepted on a continuous basis.
+Applications for 2005-2006 School of Health and Science Programs are accepted on a continuous basis.
 Qualified applicants will be accepted on the basis of date of application and number of required general education courses taken.
 Applications are carried over if there are more applicants than can be admitted.
-All applicants are encouraged to attend information sessions.
+All applicants must attend information sessions.